 - Pre-employment drug screening test or random, work-related drug testing to identify on-the-job drug abuse.

 - College or professional athletic drug testing.

-- Post-accident drug testing – a vehicular or on-the-job accident that may have involved human error and resulted in casualties or property damage.
+- Post-accident drug testing is a vehicular or on-the-job accident involving human error and casualties or property damage.

 - Safety-related drug testing – if an employee’s job could lead to safety issues if the judgment or physical ability were impaired.

-Prescription drug abuse is a serious problem in the U.S. The Surgeon General, as reported by NIDA, states that alcohol and drug abuse, including tobacco, costs the economy over $740 billion per year.
+Prescription drug abuse is a severe problem in the U.S. As reported by NIDA; the Surgeon General states that alcohol and drug abuse, including tobacco, costs the economy over $740 billion per year.
 Costs are related to crime, lost work productivity, and health care.